amanpanditap/Python_Projects/README.md

 You can detect multiple faces, eyes and smile using open cv either from an image, webcam or saved video file.<br/>
 Check out the results for images and video in the folder for analysis.<br/>
 Make sure that you have done all the installations properly.<br/>
-To detect face in an image: Run 'python facedetection-image.py'<br/>
+To detect face in an image: Run `python facedetection-image.py`<br/>
-To detect face from webcam or saved video file: Run 'python facedetection-video.py'<br/>
+To detect face from webcam or saved video file: Run `python facedetection-video.py`<br/>

 ## 5) Graph Composer Master
 This makes a random paragraph of desired length from any text file such as songs lyrics or movie subtitles, it uses graph and selects words as per their weights.<br/>
 It includes the implementation of Markov Chain<br/>
-To run use : 'python compose.py'
+To run use : `python compose.py`

 ## 6) Hangman
 It is a simple game to guess the letter in a word with a specific number of lives available to guess.<br/>
-To run use: 'python hangman.py'
+To run use: `python hangman.py`

 ## 7) Latest News
 Get the latest news from all over the world by just running a python script.<br/>